The Africa-wide Information-Sharing and Analysis Centre (ISAC) is the core component of the ACRC and first of its kind on the continent.

 - Processes and policies to ensure confidentiality and full control of what is disclosed and to whom,

-- Technical conferences and work-groups, with close or open groups depending on the matter, to get people to know each other and work together,
+- Technical conferences and workgroups, with closed or open groups depending on the matter, to get people to know each other and work together,

-- An automated Malware Information Sharing Platform (MISP) to share Indicators of Compromise (IoC),
+- An automated Open Source Threat Intelligence Platform MISP to share Indicators of Compromise (IoC),

 - Exchanges with other sectorial and non-sectorial intelligence communities at the international, continental, sub-regional or local levels, including with national CERTs and Central Banks, in respect of confidentiality,

-- Regular reporting, bulletin and in depth analysis to rise awareness among stakeholders,
+- Regular reporting, bulletin and in-depth analysis to raise awareness among stakeholders,

 - Large scale incident and crisis management coordination.